mainmatter/rails_api_auth/README.md

 ### A note on Edx Oauth2 code flows

-It is nesescary to include the Edx username in the request when making a call rails_api_auth call /token.
+It is necessary to include the Edx username in the request when making a call rails_api_auth call /token.
 When rails_api_auth interfaces with Edx's user api, the username is need to retrieve user data, not just a valid oauth2 token.